yosemitebandit/vebsite/om2/content/notes/24-may/index.md

 - this looks like a great convention for preserving structure for parametric designs, especially in shared projects.
 - do CAD tools have linters/style guides / copilots yet?
 We always wanted this at Culture.
 I guess MEs get by!

+:books: A flurry of books as we traveled to Chile
+- _The World According to Garp_: audiobook, a long and twisting ride, my second John Irving novel
+- _Beard Science_: Southern romance :see_no_evil:
+- _IQ_: a fun thriller/detective story that I've read before